coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 2. Have an Amazon EC2 instance running
 3. Have SSH access to your Amazon EC2 instance.

 Let's make that SSH access even more convenient by setting up an alias.
-I use [zsh](link here), so I'm going to open up my .zshrc file.
+I use [zsh and oh-my-zsh](https://medium.com/swlh/power-up-your-terminal-using-oh-my-zsh-iterm2-c5a03f73a9fb), so I'm going to open up my .zshrc file.

 In command line:

 `vim ~/.zshrc`

-I'm not great with VIM, but I'm learning, and I love it.
+I'm not great with [VIM](https://www.openvim.com/), but I'm learning, and I love it.
 You can edit this file using any text editor you like.

-Everyone's zsh config is going to be different.
+Everyone's config is going to be different.
 Towards the bottom of my file, I'm going to add:

 `alias ssh_trackerr="ssh -i ~/server-keys/trackerr-key-pair.pem ubuntu@my-server-dns.something.com";`

 With the correct address in it.

-If you want to know how to do that VIM, check out [link], and if you want to know what's up with different shell configurations, check out [link].

 Once you write and save to the zsh (or whatever shell) config, restart your shell.
 For me, it's just: